vitorbeltrao/populate_database/README.md

 * `components/`: Directory containing the modularized components for the project.

-    * `data_collector.py`: Python module for collecting the raw data from Kaggle.
+    * `data_collector.py`: Python module to collect raw data from Kaggle and read it as a pandas dataframe.
     * `data_transform.py`: Python module for transforming the raw data into a format that can be loaded into the PostgreSQL database.
     * `data_load.py`: Python module for loading the transformed data into the PostgreSQL database.